 Approximately at 12:30, the ship arrives at the main island of Ko Wua Talap.
 Here is an about 2-hours break, during which you can relax on the beach, climb to the viewpoint or visit the cave.
 There is also a campground and the headquarters of the National Park.
 Those who miss the boat at 14.50 simply stay on the island until the next day.
 There is a small snack on the boat – coffee and fruit on the way back.

-Is the one day trip to Ang Thong worth it?
+Is the one day trip to Ang Thong National Marine Park worth it?

 If you go to the island for several nights, you won’t regret it!
 However, the one-day trip with a slower ferry is worth considering – you spend almost a half the day on the boat and you won´t have as much time as you wish at Ang Thong.
-If you have only one day for visiting Ang Thong National Park and you would like to enjoy it as much as you can, we recommend to take the speedboat, which is more expensive, but the faster option and you will have at least 2 extra hours at Ang Thong.
+If you have only one day for visiting National Marine Park and you would like to enjoy it as much as you can, we recommend to take the speedboat, which is more expensive, but the faster option and you will have at least 2 extra hours at the National Park islands.

-After a month trip traveling around Thai Islands, we can definitely say that Ang Thong is one of the most beautiful places to visit in Thailand.
+After a month trip traveling around the Thai Islands, we can definitely say that Ang Thong Marine Park is one of the most beautiful places to visit in Thailand.
 Especially if you like to avoid crowds.

 If you have any other questions, don’t hesitate to contact us, we will be happy to help you.
 If you have any feedback, you can leave in comments as well.